Jargon Software

 User Tip: All buttons in the toolbar have "tool tips" (sometimes also called "flyover help"), which are small windows containing short one-line help messages.
 They are normally used for "what is this?" help.
 These tool tips are displayed when the cursor is moved onto an object and then left stationary for a second or two, and are displayed for a few seconds before being hidden again.
 While a tool tip is displayed, if the cursor is moved over nearby objects, their tool tips will display immediately.
 If a tool tip hides before you finish reading it, simply move the cursor a tiny bit and then leave it motionless again, and the tool tip will redisplay.
 With a little practice, you can quickly get the knack for displaying these useful help tips.
 All visual objects created with Jargon Writer can also have such tool tip help associated with them in the apps that you develop for your end users.

 Technical Note: The XML app files are normal text files which can be edited with a text editor if necessary.
-They contain a set of elements and attributes as defined by the "system/jsiconfig.xml" file.
+They contain a set of elements and attributes as defined by the "system/jargonapp.dtd" file.
 These elements are used by the component factories and other high-level classes in Jargon Reader to control the visual presentation and user interface logic on the client.

 Windows Used in Jargon Writer

-The primary window used in Jargon Writer is the Design Window.
-It is the first window displayed after the Startup Window, and is normally always visible on the screen.
-It contains a menubar, a toolbar, components toolbars, and a set of design panels, plus a status panel at the bottom.
+The primary window used in Jargon Writer is called the "Design Window" in these help documents.
+It is the first window displayed when startup is completed, and is normally always visible on the screen.
+It contains a menubar, a toolbar, and three side-by-side design panels, plus a status panel at the bottom.
+The Design Window is where all visual elements (such as panels and buttons) are created, arranged and modified, and where tasklists are linked to events (such as mouse clicks) associated with these visual elements.

 Up to Top Return to Help Index Next Section -->